Kelly Konings Textiles

 Inspired by the symbolic use of graphics and colours in football jerseys, the top and bag show an infinity symbol and a globe, that express how simplified production chains and the local production of textiles and garments can play an important role in regenerative and circular design, beyond generations!

-The items are made in 100% cotton with the highest standard of detail and material by weaving mill EE Exclusives, the first OEKO-TEX STeP certificated textile company in the Netherlands.
+The items are made in 100% cotton with the highest standard of detail and material by weaving mill EE Exclusives, the first OEKO-TEX STeP certified textile company in the Netherlands.

 Mirage of dress.